vinistock/correspondent/README.md

 This unfinished experiment is no longer active.
+This was never actually ready and really shouldn't be used.

 # Correspondent